lugobots/lugo4node/Readme.md

 **Lugo bots** is an asynchronous game, so you will need to use the **Lugo4Node Gym** library to create your model:

-See example and documentation at [RL example project](src/rl/Readme.md)
+See example and documentation at [RL lib readme file](src/rl/Readme.md)

 ## Helpers